RascalSoftware/RAT/docs/source/chapter2.rst

 .. image:: images/userManual/chapter2/dispProblem2.png
     :alt: Display the details of problem (second half)

 Now we'll calculate this to check the agreement with the data.
-We need an instance of the controls class, with the procedure attribute set to 'calculate' (the default):
+We need an instance of the controls class, with the procedure attribute set to *calculate* (the default):

 .. code:: MATLAB